 (2) More than 10 people may camp on a site in a camping ground at the one time if the licence holder of the facility agrees that the tents of a group of people who are associated may be pitched together on the site.

-[Clause 4 amended in Gazette 25 Aug 2000 p.
+[Clause 4 amended: Gazette 25 Aug 2000 p.
 4917.]

 5A.
 Length of stay at nature based parks